ThanhMary/fjt_blog/README.md

 - 2 )
 Test pages by connecting with user account
-- Access profile => See articles liked with filters

 - 3 )
-Test pages by connecting to teh admin
+Test pages by connecting to the admin